bridge in verona with view of towers in the background

 As you already saw at lunch, Verona offers a wide array of restaurants where you can enjoy tasty Italian dishes.

-For a traditional Veronese meal, go to Osteria Il Ciottolo, an old-fashioned, cozy restaurant serving delicious pasta and meat-based dishes.
+For a traditional Veronese meal, go to Osteria Il Ciottolo, an old-fashioned, cozy restaurant serving delicious pasta and meat-based dishes (though it also has pretty satisfying vegetarian alternatives).

-La Griglia near the Verona Arena is a delightful alternative, especially for meat lovers.
+For another option, La Griglia near the Verona Arena is a delightful alternative, especially for meat lovers, since they specialize in grilled meats.

 Attend an opera show in the Verona Arena.